saludaresaj/keypoint-tracking/README.md

 ## 4. Requirements

-Install the required libraries with:
+To run the system, **Python 3.8** or newer is needed.
+Install the following dependencies using:
 ```bash
 pip install -r requirements.txt